ghunkins/huggingface_hub/docs/source/en/package_reference/utilities.md

 ### Repo-specific helper methods

-The methods exposed below are relevant when modifying modules from the `huggingface_hub` library itself.
+The methods exposed below are relevant when modifying modules from the `old_huggingface_hub` library itself.
-Using these shouldn't be necessary if you use `huggingface_hub` and you don't modify them.
+Using these shouldn't be necessary if you use `old_huggingface_hub` and you don't modify them.

 [[autodoc]] logging.get_logger

 ## Configure progress bars

-Progress bars are a useful tool to display information to the user while a long-running task is being executed (e.g. when downloading or uploading files). `huggingface_hub` exposes a [`~utils.tqdm`] wrapper to display progress bars in a consistent way across the library.
+Progress bars are a useful tool to display information to the user while a long-running task is being executed (e.g. when downloading or uploading files). `old_huggingface_hub` exposes a [`~utils.tqdm`] wrapper to display progress bars in a consistent way across the library.

 By default, progress bars are enabled.
 You can disable them globally by setting `HF_HUB_DISABLE_PROGRESS_BARS`